vasic-digital/Network-Binder/README.md

 # Network Binder

-Bind multiple internet connection endpoints into single one using the Multipath TCP (mptcp).
+Bind multiple internet connection endpoints using the Multipath TCP (mptcp).

 A **production-ready MPTCP router** with: